 Houston’s Opportunity Zones

-Some specific Houston Opportunity Zones that could benefit from investment are New Caney, Downtown Houston, and East Downtown Houston.
-A number of industry stand to benefit from these designations including real estate development, manufacturing, restaurants, and service business, among others.
+Some specific Houston Opportunity Zones that could benefit from an influx of investments are New Caney, Downtown Houston, and East Downtown Houston.
+What’s more, a number of industries could potentially benefit from these designations – real estate development, manufacturing, restaurants, and service business, among others.

 2. There is a Houston Opportunity Zones Map

-Originating in the 2017 Tax Cuts and Jobs Act, Opportunity Zones are designed to spur investment in economically-distressed communities.
-As a result, parts of Houston that were hit the hardest by hurricane Harvey could benefit from financial investment.
+The Treasury Department has designed these Opportunity Zones to spur investment in economically-distressed communities.
+Because of this, the parts of Houston hit the hardest by Hurricane Harvey could experience significant improvement from O-Zone investments.

-3. There Are Tax Benefits for Investing in Houston Opportunity Zones
+3. There Are Tax Benefits for Investing in Houston O-Zones

 Opportunity Funds (O-Funds) are the primary vehicle for investing in Opportunity Zones.
 In particular, new investments in these areas could qualify for tax benefits under certain conditions.
 Qualified O-Funds offer the following tax benefits to investors: